On the ubiquity of Arf rings: Abstract

 \section{Abstract}

-In this paper, we introduce and develop the theory of weakly Arf rings, which is a generalization of Arf rings, initially defined by J. Lipman in 1971.
-We provide characterizations of weakly Arf rings and study the relation between these rings, the Arf rings, and the strict closedness of rings.
+We introduce and develop the theory of weakly Arf rings, generalizing the Arf rings originally defined by J. Lipman in 1971.
+We provide characterizations of the weakly Arf rings and study their relation with the Arf rings and the strictly closed rings.
 Furthermore, we give various examples of weakly Arf rings that come from idealizations, fiber products, determinantal rings, and invariant subrings.

 { }